thegetty/inventories-and-surveys/content/part-ii/chapter-7.md

 -   **Survey project manager** is the lead position for the survey project and is responsible for implementing the survey plan, overseeing the day-to-day activities of the survey, supervising project personnel, and keeping the survey on schedule and within budget.
 The project manager may also be responsible for securing project funding, acquiring and managing grants, and serving as the main point of contact for the public.
 In some cases, project management responsibilities may be shared by agency or organization staff and consultants, particularly in cases where allocating full-time staff is not feasible or practical or where the management skills needed for the project are better fulfilled by qualified consultants.

 -   **The field survey manager** plays a lead role in planning, designing, developing, and implementing survey tools and methods.
 The survey manager supervises and directs the work of field surveyors and is responsible for their safety and well-being.
 Ultimately, the survey manager ensures data is high quality and consistent and that surveys are completed on time and on budget.
-A large-scale survey may have one or more file survey managers.
+A large-scale survey may have one or more field survey managers.

 -   **Field surveyors** complete field surveys under the direction of the field survey manager.
 The number and profile of field surveyors needed may depend on factors including technology used, size of the survey, level of detail required, experience needed, and the survey budget and schedule.

 -   **A historic context specialist** is recommended for surveys that implement a historic context–based approach.
-This role may be a function of the field survey manager or other heritage professionals who have extensive experience designing thematic frameworks and writing historic-context statements or thematic studies.
+This role may be a function of the field survey manager or other heritage professionals who have extensive experience designing thematic frameworks and writing historic context statements or thematic studies.

 -   **The outreach manager** is responsible for leading the development of a community outreach and participation plan for the survey and implementing it.
-The amount and extent of time dedicated to outreach can depend on the size and scope of the survey, as well as the overall role of outreach defined in the goals and objectives of the survey.
-For surveys that are large scale (e.g., citywide), community-based, and/or focus on underrepresented communities, a full-time outreach manager is recommended.
+The amount of time dedicated to outreach can depend on the size and scope of the survey, as well as the overall role of outreach defined in the goals and objectives of the survey.
+For surveys that are large scale (e.g., citywide), community-based, and/or focus on underrecognized communities, a full-time outreach manager is recommended.

 -   **The volunteer coordinator** is responsible for developing and managing a volunteer program for the survey.
 This position may dovetail with outreach activities.
 For surveys that are highly reliant on volunteer participation and require a broad-based volunteer program, a full-time coordinator may be needed.

 -   **The information technology systems manager** provides support for the data collection system used by the field surveyors.
 The IT systems manager may assist with developing, enhancing, and customizing data collection tools to meet the needs of the survey.
 The position may also assist with integrating heritage data from the inventory (and potentially other systems) into the survey data collection system, and vice versa.
 The position will be most effective if established during the early stages of the survey associated with developing data collection methods and standards.
 IT systems manager may be the role of personnel managing an existing inventory system; for example, the database administrator role discussed in [part I](/part-i/).

 -   **The data coordinator** is responsible for processing survey data, assuring data quality, and integrating final data into the related, or newly developed, inventory.
-Data coordination may be the role of personnel managing an existing inventory system; for example, the data editor role discussed in [chapter 2](/part-i/chapter-2/).
+Data coordination may be the role of personnel managing an existing inventory system—for example, the data editor role discussed in [chapter 2](/part-i/chapter-2/).

 -   **Administrative support** includes part-time agency or organization staff that assist the project manager with various aspects of project administration, such as grant management and consultant contracting.